lcfg/ljs.io/articles/projects/alg.md

 # Algorithms #

-What I find most interesting about algorithms is the enormous difference they can make on the performance, and in many cases the feasibility, of a solution.
+What I find most interesting about algorithms is the enormous difference they can make to the performance, and in many cases the feasibility, of a solution.

 ## Definition ##